Edward Marshall Hall: Personal life

 Born in Brighton, the son of the eminent physician Alfred Hall, Marshall Hall was educated at Rugby School and St John's College, Cambridge.
 Unusually, he left Cambridge after his fourth term to embark on what would now be regarded as a gap year in Paris and Australia, before returning to complete his law degree.
+He was admitted to the Inner Temple in 1880, called to the bar in 1883, and appointed King's Counsel in 1898.

 In 1882 he married Ethel Moon.
 The marriage was unhappy; the couple were never compatible and were frequently apart.
 They were legally separated in 1889.
-The next year Ethel became pregnant by a lover and died of a botched abortion; a seamy, very public lawsuit followed in which the lover, the abortionist, and several others were indicted for Ethel's murder.
-Marshall Hall's guilt over his part in Ethel's fate would have a profound effect on his career: he would become famous for the impassioned nature of his defences of women maltreated by men.
+The next year Ethel became pregnant by a lover and died of a botched abortion; a seamy, very public lawsuit followed in which the lover, the abortionist, and several others were indicted in respect of Ethel's death.
+Marshall Hall's guilt over his part in Ethel's fate had a profound effect on his career: he became famous for the impassioned nature of his defences of women maltreated by men.
 He subsequently married Henriette "Hetty" Kroeger, with whom he had one daughter, Elna.
 His elder brother was John Cressy-Hall, a first-class cricketer and merchant.
-His brother, despite being a once successful merchant, later lived in poverty in South Africa.
-Hall supported him financially, sending money to him via Archdeacon Gaul, which John resented.
+His brother, despite initial business success, later lived in poverty in South Africa.
+Marshall Hall supported him financially, sending money to him via Archdeacon Gaul, which John resented.